 "I saw some comments from Americans saying that if we [released a trailer that was all pre-rendered], they wouldn't see the game until 2035 … So we decided to release a proper trailer."
 (Translated by @aitaikimochi.)

 Yoshi-P also said the team was under deadline pressure and didn't have time to fine-tune the graphics, so they might release a more polished trailer at some point in the future — and the graphics in the final build of the game will be far better than what we see in the trailer.

 Who will direct Final Fantasy 16?

 Final Fantasy 16 is in development under Square Enix's Creative Business Unit III.
 That's the same branch of the company that maintains Final Fantasy XIV: A Realm Reborn and produces the expansions for the massively multiplayer online role-playing game (MMORPG).
 This business division, headed up by the aforementioned Yoshi-P, previously focused exclusively on MMOs, including Final Fantasy XI.

 But FF16 is an offline single-player action-RPG.
 While development for FF14 remains ongoing, Yoshi-P will serve as a producer on FF16 with Hiroshi Takai as game director.
 Takai was a crucial combat designer on FF11 and years later proved vital to revamping the disastrous FF14 into the successful "A Realm Reborn" reboot that now boasts a player base of more than 20 million.

 Yoshi-P was briefly rumored as the director for FF16 in June 2016.
 At the time, he expressed his frustration by calling the rumors “annoying” and “big fake news.”
-Turns out, those rumors were true all along.
+Turns out, those rumors were somewhat true all along.

 When is the Final Fantasy 16 release date?